 Fix Corruption Due to Table Partition Error in SQL Server

-Know About Table Partition Error in SQL Server With an Example
+Let’s Know About SQL Server Table Partition Error 8985 & 8988 With an Example

 Table error 8984: object ID %d, index ID %d, partition ID %I64d.
 A row should be on partition number %d but was found in partition number %d.
 Possible extra or invalid keys.